texxasrulez/imscp_xtraroundcubeplugins/README.md

 This plugin allows notifying user for new mails, by focusing browser window and changing favicon, playing a sound and displaying a desktop notification.

-### nextcloud
+### nextcloud plugin

 Adds tab to view NextCloud within Roundcube GUI.
+NextCloud must be installed and running on same domain.

 ### odfviewer plugin